“Being a musician isn’t about pursuing some nirvana of artistic enlightenment; it’s about endless refinement and discovery.”

 Similarly, if we botch a phrase in concert, we go over that phrase the next day, conscious that it contains something we need to learn.
 Like the athlete who drops the ball, we analyze what went wrong, make corrections, and jump back in the game.

-We treat the slip-up as information for use in bettering our art, not as a test of our talent or personal worth.
+We treat slip-ups as information for use in bettering our art, not as tests of our talent or personal worth.

 © 2014 Gerald Klickstein